NikyAviator/nikolaikocev/README.md

 Open your web browser and navigate to http://localhost:8080.

-You should now see Nikolai Kocev's frontend application running.
+You should now see nikolaikocev frontend application running.

 ## Stopping the Application: